thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

   - Display the data from the controller
   - Trigger the event handlers

-Also recall that you always want to run you app with a real server such as `lite-server`.
+Also recall that you always want to run your app with a real server such as `lite-server`.

 ### !challenge
 * type: project